webignition/node-jslint-wrapper/README.md

 node-jslint-wrapper
 ===================

-PHP wrapper for the node-jslint jslint wrapper
+PHP wrapper for the nodejs jslint wrapper